givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - Big Compute.md

 ## Customer quote (to be read back to the attendees at the end)

-"_With Big Compute power via Azure at our fingertips, we can control our delivery -- large or small, slow or fast -- for our customers, as well as allowing our team to collaborate and share better, focusing less on fixing hardware, and more on thinking and rendering!_\"
+"With Big Compute power via Azure at our fingertips, we can control our delivery -- large or small, slow or fast -- for our customers, as well as allowing our team to collaborate and share better, focusing less on fixing hardware, and more on thinking and rendering!"

 Thomas Pix, CIO of ThoughtRender